tongmeihan1995/DocEE/README.md

 # Introduction
 DocEE, a new document-level event extraction dataset including 27,000+ events, 180,000+ arguments.
 DocEE has three features: large-scale manual annotations, fine-grained argument schema and application-oriented settings.DocEE focuses on the extraction of the main event, that is *one-event-per-document*.

-Our academic paper which describes DocEE in detail and provides full event ontology can be found here: https://tongmeihan1995.github.io/meihan.github.io/research/NAACL2022.pdf.
+Our academic paper can be found here: https://tongmeihan1995.github.io/meihan.github.io/research/NAACL2022.pdf.

 # Download DocEE
 The dataset is now available at https://drive.google.com/drive/folders/1_cRnc2leAmOKT9Ma8koz6X8Ivl-_lapp?usp=sharing, which including three files: